Prisma Cloud Asset Inventory

 - Asset Trend—Trend line to help you monitor the overall health of your cloud resources starting when you added the first cloud account on Prisma Cloud through the time when the hourly snapshot was generated.
 The green, blue and red trend lines are overlaid to visually display the pass and failed resources against the total resource count.
 The trends depict the overall security posture of your resources and how they are performing over time so you can identify sudden surges with failed policy checks or sustained improvements with passing policy checks.

-- Asset Classification—Bar graph for each cloud type (default), region name, or account name that depicts the ratio of passed to failed resources.
-This interactive graph allows you to drill into the passed and failed resources for details on the corresponding services that passed or failed policy checks; you can click and drag a section of the chart to zoom in further.
+- Asset Classification—Bar graph for each cloud type (default), region name, account name, or service name that depicts the ratio of passed to failed resources for policy checks.

 You may see more failed resources on the Compliance Dashboard compared to the Asset Inventory.
 This is because the Asset Inventory only counts assets that belong to your cloud account, and the Compliance Dashboard includes foreign entities such as SSO or Federated Users that are not resources ingested directly from the monitored cloud accounts.